splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/1-starting-cpp/1-concepts/1-0-building-cpp.md

 ### Configuring the Build Task

 The **tasks.json** file contains various settings related to compiling the program.
 We need to provide this with the additional options we provided to the compiler when we compiled our program through the terminal.
 The **args** setting is a list of the values to pass as arguments to the compiler.
-You need to extend this with extra options to link the SplashKit and SplashKitCPP libraries, and set the rpath as shown below.
+You need to extend this with extra options to link the SplashKit library, and set the rpath as shown below.

 ```json
 {